prikarna/DkFork/README.md

 # DkFork
-Simple POSIX fork() implementation on Windows system (well, at least that's what my intention).
+Simple fork() implementation on Windows system (well, at least that's what my intention).
 Read the codes for more.